Charles P. Leverich

-Charles P. Leverich (1811-1880) was an American banker.
+Charles Palmer Leverich (July 17, 1809 – January 10, 1876) was an American banker.

-Biography

 Early life

-Charles Palmer Leverich was born in 1811.
+Leverich was born on July 17, 1809, in Newtown, Queens on L.I., N.Y.
 He had three brothers: Henry S. Leverich, James Harvey and Charles E. Leverich.

 Career

-From 1834 onwards, he became a factor for Stephen Duncan (1787-1867), the wealthiest cotton and sugar planter in the Antebellum South.
+From 1834 onwards, he became a factor for Stephen Duncan, the wealthiest cotton and sugar planter in the Antebellum South.
 He also served as a factor to the Minor and Connor families.
-Additionally, he was a factor to planters William Newton Mercer (1792-1874), Levin Marshall, William St. John Elliot, Francis Surget (1784-1856) and his son Francis Surget Jr. (1815-1866), Sam Davis, William T. Palfrey, Mary Porter and John Julius Pringle.
+Additionally, he was a factor to planters William Newton Mercer, Levin Marshall, William St. John Elliot, Francis Surget and his son Francis Surget Jr., Sam Davis, William T. Palfrey, Mary Porter and John Julius Pringle.
 He operated under the name of 'Charles P. Leverich & Co.', with a Southern office in New Orleans, Louisiana.

 He joined the board of directors of the Bank of New York in 1840.
 He went on to serve as its Vice-president in 1853 and its President from 1863 to 1876.
 In this capacity, he helped raise US$50,000,000 for the Union army during the American Civil War of 1861-1865.

 Personal life

 Both he and his brother Henry married nieces of Stephen Duncan's.

-Death

-He died in 1880.
-His obituary was published in The New York Times.
+His wife, Matilda Duncan Gustine (1816–1896), was a daughter of James Gustine of Natchez, Mississippi.
+They married in Philadelphia on September 17, 1839, and had at least four children, including: